-- In Zero No Tsukaima, wands are necessary for humans to cast elemental magic, and they can be substituted with staves.
-Races that utilise nature magic* such as elves and dragons however have no need for wands.
+- In The Familiar of Zero, wands are necessary for humans to cast elemental magic, and they can be substituted with staves.
+Races that utilise nature magicnote such as elves and dragons however have no need for wands.

-- Every Magical Girl in Oku-sama wa Mahou Shoujo has one they can materialise at will.
+- Every Magical Girl in Oku-sama wa Mahou Shoujo has one they can materialize at will.

 - In Cardcaptor Sakura, Sakura has a pink wand with a bird's beak and wings at the top.
 It changes into a star enclosed in a ring, with smaller wings, after Sakura passes the Final Judgment and starts making the Clow Cards into Sakura Cards.
 Syaoran's Magic Wand is his BFS.

 - In Axis Powers Hetalia, England has one that he can use to turn the other characters into children.

 - The wands of Fate/kaleid liner PRISMA☆ILLYA are the same ones from Fate/hollow ataraxia, including behaviour.
 While Ruby contracts Illya with a combination of sweet talk, brute force and lies into becoming a Magical Girl, Sapphire is a tad more open towards Miyu.
 Both wands can also accept "Class Cards" to empower their respective user in different ways and generally shoot magic blasts.